 Manuel de Vieira Braga, the consular secretary in Bayonne, issued hundreds of visas, no questions asked, to the long line of refugees lined before the consulate for days.
 (His superior explicitly refused to participate even after a personal visit by Sousa Mendes from Bordeaux.)

-Emile Gissot, the honorary vice-Consul in Toulouse, directed refugees to the Dutch consulate to obtain visa for Curaçao, thereby enabling Gissot to grant “legitimate” transit visas to Portugal, but he also issued visas without this cover.
+Emile Gissot, the honorary vice-Consul in Toulouse, directed refugees to the Dutch consulate to obtain visas for Curaçao, thereby enabling Gissot to grant “legitimate” transit visas to Portugal, but he also issued visas without this cover.

 José de Seabra, the consular secretary in Bordeaux, should also be recognized for standing by Sousa Mendes and helping him issue many more visas than he would have been able to without his help.